-I’m glad you stopped by today to see how I planted Tete-a-Tete Daffodils in a terrarium.
+I’m glad you stopped by today to see my beautiful French postcard booklet.
 Be sure to come back soon and if you don’t already subscribe to my blog be sure to sign up by e-mail, so you will never miss a post.
-I would love for you to follow me on Pinterest here and if you e-mail me your Pinterest URL, I would love to follow you.
-Thanks for visiting!
+I would love for you to follow me on Pinterest here.
+Thank you for visiting!

 Sharing with some of these lovely hostesses